-Whenever the TBA±/TPB± signals are wired to a connector, they must be terminated using the normal termination network (See Figure 4).
+Whenever the TPA±/TPB± signals are wired to a connector, they must be terminated using the normal termination network (see Figure 4).
 This is required for reliable operation.
-For those applications, when one of the FW802B's ports is not wired to a connector, those unused to a connector, those unused to a connector, those unused ports may be left unconnected without normal termination.
-When a port does not have a cable connected, internal connect-detect circuitry will keep the port in a disconnected state.
+For those applications, when one or more of the FW803's ports are not wired to a connector, those unused ports may be left unconnected without normal termination.
+When a port does not have a cable connected, internal connected effect circuitry will keep the port in a disconnected state.

 Note: All gap counts on all nodes of a 1394 bus must be identical.
-The software accomplishes this by issuing PHY configuration packets (see Section 4.3.4.3 of the IEEE 1394a/2000 standard) or by issuing two bus resets, which resets the gap counts to the maximum level (3Fb).
+The software accomplishes this by issuing PHY configuration packets (see Section 4.3.4.3 of the IEEE 1394-1995 standard) or by issuing two bus resets, which resets the gap counts to the maximum level (3Fh).

-The link power status (LP\$)/signal works with the C/LKON signal to manage the LLC power usage of the node.
+The link power status (LPS) signal works with the \mathcal{L}/\mathcal{L} KON signal to manage the LLC power usage of the node.
 The LPS signal indicates that the LLC of the node is powered up or powered down.
-If LPS is inactive for more than 1.2 μs and less than 25 μs, the PHY/link interface is reset, If LPS is inactive for greater than 25 μs, the PHY will disable the PHY/link interface to save power.
-FW802B continues its repeater function even when the PHY/link interface is disabled.
+If LPS is inactive for more than 1.2 us and less than 25 us, the PHY/link interface is reset.
+If LPS is inactive for greater than 25 μs, the PHY will disable the PHY/link interface to save power.
+FW803 continues its repeater function even when the PHY/link interface is disabled.
 If the PHY then receives a link-on packet, the C/LKON signal is activated to output a 6.114 MHz signal, which can be used by the LLC to power itself up.
 Once the LLC is powered up, the LPS signal communicates this to the PHY and the PHY/link interface is enabled.
-The C/L/KON signal is turned off when LPS is active or /when a bus reset occurs, provided the interrupt that caused C/LKON is not present.
+The C/LKON signal is turned off when LPS is active or when a bus reset occurs, provided the interrupt that caused C/LKON is not present.